 This post may contain affiliate links.
 Read disclosure policy.

-Perfect Hard Boiled Eggs
+Hard Boiled Eggs Recipe

-How to Hard Boil Eggs
+How to Make Hard Boiled Eggs

 Best Way to Peel Boiled Eggs

-My favorite way to peel boiled eggs is to tap them on the counter until the shell cracks, then peel under cold water.
+My favorite way to peel hard boiled eggs is to tap them on the counter until the shell cracks, then peel under cold water.
 The shell is super easy to peel this way and usually comes right off.

 Alternatively, you can also place them in a Tupperware container, add some water, and then cover with the lid.
 Then shake the container for about 15-30 seconds.
 When you open the container, the shells should slide right off.